String literal: Delimiter quoting

+In D, the end-of-string-id must be an identifier (alphanumeric characters).

 In some programming languages, such as sh and Perl, there are different delimiters that are treated differently, such as doing string interpolation or not, and thus care must be taken when choosing which delimiter to use; see different kinds of strings, below.

 Multiple quoting

 A further extension is the use of multiple quoting, which allows the author to choose which characters should specify the bounds of a string literal.